-Temporary Independent Adjuster's Permit
+Temporary Independent Adjuster's Permit (for Catastrophes)

 Considering the recent increase in extreme weather and climate events, insurers are reminded to maintain adequate New York-licensed independent adjuster staff to respond to these events.